- Mission, Vision, Values & Strategies

 The canal lining projects help the Water Authority achieve its goals of water supply diversification and improved water supply reliability.
 The Water Authority anticipates that by 2020, the canal lining transfer will constitute 9 percent of its water supply portfolio.
 Over the 110-year term of the agreement, 8.5 million acre-feet will flow to San Diego County.

-The Coachella Canal Lining Project begun in October 2004 and completed in December 2006, when 26,000 acre-feet per year of conserved water began flowing to project beneficiaries.
-The All American Canal Lining Project began construction in June 2007 and was completed in April 2010, when its full yield of 67,700 acre-feet per year was made available to project beneficiaries.
+The Coachella Canal Lining Project began in 2004 and was completed in 2007, providing 26,000 acre-feet per year of conserved water to project beneficiaries.
+The All-American Canal Lining Project began construction in 2007 and was completed in 2010, when its full yield of 67,700 acre-feet per year was made available to project beneficiaries.